mzhr/mzhr.github.io/posts/what-is-expo-a-summary-of-its-features-for-react-native..md

 ---
-title: 'What is Expo and Should we use it in 2021?'
+title: 'What is Expo; a summary of its features for React Native.'
 date: '2021-09-30'
 ---